Skip to content

 Decrypt HTTPS during web proxy filtering

-This option belongs to Web Proxy mode.
-It is only relevant when Use web proxy instead of DPI engine is enabled and HTTPS should be decrypted in proxy mode.
+This option belongs to web proxy mode.
+It is only relevant if Use web proxy instead of DPI engine is activated and HTTPS is to be decrypted in proxy mode.

-In DPI mode, HTTPS decryption is not controlled here, but through SSL/TLS inspection rules.
+In DPI mode, HTTPS decryption is not controlled here, but rather via SSL/TLS inspection rules.

 Synchronized Security Heartbeat